sdsdsdw/linked-blog-starter-md/eng/note.md

 Maksim can't ==to== drive, but it's not ==a== problem

-I can't to walk, but i don't want to go in Anna's home yet
+==I can't to walk, but i don't want to go in Anna's home yet== I couldn't walk yet but, I wanted to go to Anna's house

+We couldn't to understand each other, when we were kids